‘Located on the Ashley River in South Carolina, Magnolia Plantation and Gardens is one of the oldest surviving in the Southern United States…’

 Aside from the glorious mansion house, there are many other attractions within the estate’s boundaries.
 These include the plantation gardens; camellia collection, wildlife refuge, and a fabulous wooden tower that provides views out across the river.
 There’s also a tropical garden, biblical garden, and a maze, amongst others.
 There’s also the outdoor Peacock Café where you can enjoy snack under the shade of gorgeous live oaks.

 |The perfect spot for enjoying a mint julep on a sunny day|

 We wandered around the grounds in the baking South Carolina heat.
 The colours from the flowers, the lovely little bridges across the water, and the live oaks were fabulous.
 Magnolia is so spacious and peaceful that it sometimes slips your mind that its history really isn’t appealing.

 Magnolia has the oldest public gardens in the US and has also been named as one of America’s most beautiful.
 Given the sheer size of the country, that’s not a bad shout.
 I haven’t been to all the other gardens in America, so I can’t really comment.
 It is gorgeous, though.

 Trains and Tours

-Apart from wandering round the gardens enjoying the views, you can pay an additional fee for the Slavery to Freedom Tour.
+Apart from wandering around the gardens enjoying the views, you can pay an additional fee for the Slavery to Freedom Tour.
 A shuttle bus will take you to the slave huts where you can learn more about the history of Magnolia Plantation.
 There’s also a movie showing the history of African-American culture here.